 Mission Critical: Inclusive Leadership for the Security Sector

-Diversity of background, culture, thought, and experience breeds strength, and we are obligated to maximize our potential across the board.
-The U.S. Department of Defense is striving to fully integrate all the diversity the country has to offer, and through inclusiveness, skillfully apply diversity to the complex missions the services must tackle every day.
-By doing this the U.S. increases its capability and agility, strengthens itself against adversaries, and is a better, more knowledgeable partner with our allies.
+Diversity of background, culture, thought, and experience in the security workforce makes stronger teams and maximizes our potential across the board.
+When our security institutions fully integrate the diversity our countries offer, our forces are able through inclusiveness, to skillfully apply diversity to the complex missions they tackle daily.
+In this way, we increase our capability and agility, strengthens ourselves against adversaries, and become better, more knowledgeable partners for our allies.